 - Having hydrocephalus and a shunt placed to removed the extra fluid from the ventricles.

 - Having cerebellar mutism following surgery to remove the brain tumor.
 Cerebellar mutism includes not being able to speak, loss of coordination and balance, mood swings, being irritable, and having a high-pitched cry.

 Late effects that affect the brain and spinal cord may cause certain health problems.

 Childhood cancer survivors who received radiation, intrathecal chemotherapy, or surgery to the brain or spinal cord are at risk of late effects to the brain and spinal cord.
 These include the following:

-Survivors may also have late effects that affect thinking, learning, and behavior.
-Newer ways of targeting therapy and using lower doses of radiation have fewer effects on thinking and functioning.
+Survivors may also have late effects that affect thinking, learning, memory, emotions, and behavior.

 - Headache that may go away after vomiting.

 - Loss of balance, lack of coordination, or trouble walking.